Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 Recently, LLM-based text-to-SQL techniques have been proposed with the emergence of LLM.
 Most researchers have adopted in-context learning techniques, including chains of thought~\cite{din-sql,xie-etal-2024-dea}, question decomposition~\cite{wang2024macsql,din-sql,xie-etal-2024-dea}, and self-reflection~\cite{wang2024macsql,din-sql,talaei2024chess,xie-etal-2024-dea}.
 CodeS~\cite{CodeS} and SQL-PaLM~\cite{SQL-PaLM} adopt supervised fine-tuning to enhance the accuracy on certain datasets.

 They focus on improving the overall accuracy of SQL query generation.
-However, they still have many errors that need to be tackled.
+However, they still have many errors to be tackled.

-\textbf{\textit{SQL error analysis.}} We discussed some techniques that analyze the errors of their own generation results in Section~\ref{sec:background_repair} and \ref{sec:method_effectiveness}.
-They only observe the consequences of errors and thus have limited help for error repair.
+\textbf{\textit{SQL Error Analysis.}} We have discussed some techniques that analyze the errors of their own generation results in Section~\ref{sec:background_repair}\&\ref{sec:method_effectiveness}.
+They only observe the consequences of errors and thus have limited error repairing performance.
 Other works~\cite{li2024llm-nl2sql-survey, liu2024surveynl2sqllargelanguage} conduct surveys on text-to-SQL techniques that utilize LLMs.
-Ning et al.~\cite{ning2023errorstudy_extend} studies errors of PLM-based techniques and summarizes the errors based on query clauses.
+Ning et al.~\cite{ning2023errorstudy_extend} study errors of PLM-based techniques and summarize the errors based on query clauses.
+A recent work~\cite{NL2SQL-BUG} studies the text-to-SQL errors in \bird dataset and provide a high-level error taxonomy.
 However, these work cannot guide automated error detection.
-Prior works also study the errors of human-written SQL queries, aiming to help education~\cite{Ahadi2016StudentsSyntacticMistakes, Taipalus2020ExplainingCausesBehindSQLQueryFormulationErrors,Taipalus2018ErrorsandComplicationsinSQLQueryFormulation,Miedema2022ExpertPerspectivesonStudentErrorsinSQL,Yang2022AnalyzingStudentSQL,Miedema2021IdentifyingSQLMisconceptions}.
-In comparison, we conduct the first comprehensive study of ICL-based text-to-SQL errors and create a taxonomy according to error symptoms, guiding automatic error repairing.
+Prior works also study the errors of human-written SQL queries, aiming to assist education~\cite{Ahadi2016StudentsSyntacticMistakes, Taipalus2020ExplainingCausesBehindSQLQueryFormulationErrors,Taipalus2018ErrorsandComplicationsinSQLQueryFormulation,Miedema2022ExpertPerspectivesonStudentErrorsinSQL,Yang2022AnalyzingStudentSQL,Miedema2021IdentifyingSQLMisconceptions}.
+In comparison, we conduct the first comprehensive study of ICL-based text-to-SQL errors and create a taxonomy according to error symptoms, based on which we propose an automatic error repairing framework \tool.